carolinapowers/pluralsight-typescript-code-lab/README2.md

 import { formatCurrency, formatDate, formatNumber, isValidEmail } from './utils';
 ```

-The relief begins next!

----

-**Continue to Step 3** → Create Your First Barrel File
+Continue to Step 3: Create Your First Barrel File